BigDataRepublic/bdr-analytics-py/README.md

   * dependencies will be always be installed through a pip install of the module / setup.py
   * requirements are required before installing the dependencies.
 For example, scikit-learn requies numpy.

+### Setting up an environment

+To create the development environment:

+  > conda env create -f environment-dev.yml

+  > source activate bdranalytics-dev

+### Running the test

+To run all tests:
+> python setup.py test

 ### Creating a package dist

 To create a dist from a local checkout (when developing on this module):